 Current Designs enhances the Karla’s wide-ranging appeal with a variety of composite layups.
 The standard fiberglass construction offers a classic blend of lightweight stiffness and strength, while the Kevlar option brings the weight down to just 48 pounds.
 A third option, which CD calls their Heavy Water layup, reinforces the hull with an extra five pounds of glass and resin to withstand the abuse of regular rock gardening.
 All of Current Designs’ laminates are vacuum-bagged, a process minimizing unnecessary weight and yielding a flawless finish inside and out.

 Five years after Kueper and his team first laid eyes on the elegant CAD drawings of an accomplished Danish designer, Jesper Kromann-Andersen and his trio of playful, punchy kayaks are attracting global attention.
-But perhaps acclaim and janteloven aren’t mutually exclusive—after all, the Karla and her siblings elevate allpaddlers.
+But perhaps acclaim and janteloven aren’t mutually exclusive—after all, the Karla and her siblings elevate all paddlers.

-It isn’t just experts and rolling junkies who will enjoy this boat; the Karla is an outstanding companion for aspiring paddlers to develop skills and gain confidence. | Photo: Owen Marshall
+It isn’t just experts and rolling junkies who will enjoy this boat; the Karla is an outstanding companion for aspiring paddlers to develop skills and gain confidence. | Feature photo: Owen Marshall

 2 COMMENTS